What is Menometrorrhagia?

 Disorders Related to Blood clotting

-This could lead to a single, significant period.
+This could lead to a single, significant period that happens at an unusual time.

 This is a possible cause of very heavy and/or prolonged bleeding.
 Please check with your doctor to rule this out.